Hakuoki: Wild Dance of Kyoto: Plot

 Saito returns to Shinsengumi, revealed to have been a spy planted by Hijikata and Kondo to observe Itou's movement.
 Discovering Itou's plot to assassinate Kondo, the Shinsengumi kills Itou first, causing Itou's followers to swear vengeance, starting with Heisuke who is forced to become a Rasetsu to survive his fatal injuries.
-While the Shinsengumi are preparing for war against Satsuma and Choshu, Chizuru is escorted by Kaoru Nagumo to meet her father, only to learn that Kodo intends to create army of Rasetsu to overthrow the government and restore the Yukimura clan that was annihilated years ago.
+While the Shinsengumi are preparing for war against Satsuma and Choshu, Chizuru is escorted by Kaoru Nagumo to meet her father, only to learn that Kodo intends to create an army of Rasetsu to overthrow the government and restore the Yukimura clan that was annihilated years ago.
 Chizuru is saved by Hijikata, Saito, Sanosuke Harada, and Shinpachi Nagakura, forcing Kodo and Kaoru to retreat.

 On his way back from a meeting, Kondo was shot by Itou's remaining followers.
 This prompts the desperate Okita, who is suffering from tuberculosis, to become a Rasetsu and kill the people responsible behind the shooting.
 Kaoru reveals himself to be the one who advised the attack and then shot Okita with silver bullets, preventing his injuries from healing.

-During the Toba-Fushimi war, Chizuru and Genzaburo Inoue are tasked to get assistance from the Yodo clan, but discovers the Yodo has betrayed them.
+During the Toba-Fushimi war, Chizuru and Genzaburo Inoue are tasked to get assistance from the Yodo clan, but discover the Yodo has betrayed them.
 Inoue is killed, but Hijikata arrives on time to save Chizuru.
-Kazama appears and reveal that Satsuma-Choshu alliance has become part of Imperial army, deeming the Shogunate, including the Shinsengumi as rebels.
+Kazama appears and reveals that Satsuma-Choshu alliance has become part of Imperial army, deeming the Shogunate, including the Shinsengumi as rebels.
 Kazama demands for Chizuru once more, leading to a fierce fight against Hijikata.
 Gravely injured, Hijikata drinks Water of Life and becomes a Rasetsu, allowing him to fight equally against Kazama.
 Their fight is stopped by Amagiri, forcing Kazama to leave.
 Hijikata and Chizuru are immediately surrounded by enemies, but Chizuru is not afraid as she and Hijikata fight together.